ahmedfcih2014/full-js-app/README.md

 1- Add server side validations [done]
 2- Enable sessions [done]
 3- Make authentication [done]
-4- Using ORM instead of raw sql
+4- Using ORM instead of raw sql [done]
 5- Enable permissions and use them in HR Module
 6- Use redis as a gateway to store sessions